 Registration is also necessary for at least one food handler if the business serves food to the public.
 The food handler must have recent records of typhoid inoculation, chest X-rays for tuberculosis, and have completed the WSQ Basic Food Hygiene Course.
 All food handlers are also required to be registered with the National Environment Agency.

 Rikvin offers business solutions for both local and foreign investors and entrepreneurs.
-The firm’s specialties include company registration services, offshore company setup, incorporation and other related corporate services.
-Rikvin also provides professional services on accounting, taxation, immigration and application of Singapore work visa for foreign workers to work and relocate in Singapore.
-For enquires on setting up a business in the food and beverage industry, visit our website at http://www.rikvin.com/.
+The firm’s specialties include company incorporation services, offshore company setup, incorporation and other related corporate services.
+Rikvin also provides taxation, immigration and application of Singapore work visa for foreign workers to work and relocate in Singapore.
+For enquires on local business compliance issues, visit our website at http://www.rikvin.com/.

 Rikvin PTE LTD